shyim/adminerevo-docker/README.md

 ### Choosing a design

-The image bundles all the designs that are available in the source package of adminer.
+The image bundles all the designs that are available in the Adminer source package.
 You can find the list of designs on GitHub: https://github.com/adminerevo/adminerevo/tree/main/designs.

 To use a bundled design you can pass its name in `ADMINER_DESIGN`: